-Cannabis enthusiasts recently showed quite a surge of newfound interest for cannabis bonsai trees, so we’ve decided to cover this topic in vigorous depth, to give you an all-encompassing scoop on why you should grow your own canna-bonsai, so you can perfectly execute your vision.
+Cannabis enthusiasts recently showed quite a surge of newfound interest for cannabis bonsai trees, so we’ve decided to cover this topic in vigorous depth.

 Before starting the tutorial, we should probably say something about the bonsai culture first, in order to have a better comprehension of why would someone start to grow their own marijuana bonsai tree.

 Lasting for more than a millennia, the subtle art of grooming miniature-sized plants originated in ancient Japan (and this tradition is closely connected to their Zen Buddhism practices), but the roots of this custom actually originated in old China.

 The end-goal of growing a bonsai tree is to create an authentic plant that appears identical to the ones that can be found in nature, with the sole difference being the actual size of the tree.

 It’s important to note that bonsai’s aren’t genetically tampered to become smaller in size, and actually any kind of tree could be used for creating a bonsai.

 Naturally, some species are far more suitable for this than others.

 The word bonsai (when directly translated from Japanese) means “planted in a container”, and this is very true to the heart, because once the plant is grown in a small container, this will limit its ability to store large amounts of nutrients and to have a large root system, and these limitations are the most important aspects of growing a bonsai tree.

 In order for the bonsai to turn out as perfect as it can be, plants that have a woody trunk should be used, and preferably ones that have smaller leaves by default, or plants that have reducible-size leaves.